How to Measure for Replacement Windows: A Step-by-Step Guide

 Step 6: Double-Check Your Measurements

-It’s essential to double-check your measurements:
+It’s very important to verify your measurements:

-Re-measure: Verify all measurements to ensure accuracy.
+Re-measure: Go over all your measurements again to confirm their accuracy.

 Summary